Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 The ratio of mobile app installs to clicks showing how effective a given advertising channel is.

 In MyTracker, the metric determined as the ratio of sum for report period of installs / clicks.
-To find this metric, go to Report constructor → Metrics → Main metrics → CR.
+To find this metric, go to Report builder → Metrics → Main metrics → CR.
 The higher CR, the more fine-tuned your advertisement for the target audience.

 Assessing the channel efficiency by installations alone is not reasonable.
 It is important to track the number of users who not only came to you, but also launched the app for the first time during the specified period.
 If the figure is low across all advertising channels, you may need to send push notifications or an email newsletter to those users who “got stuck" at this stage.